 My Journey to Solo Travel

+I also knew that a two-week trip was not going to scratch this itch, so I started planning for a months-long journey with no end date.
 By the time I left for my trip, I was very anxious but also very prepared.
-There were multiple times throughout my trip that I met people who said, “You thought of everything,” regarding the products I brought/plans I made.
+There were multiple times that fellow travelers said, “You thought of everything” regarding the products I brought or the plans I made.
 I am nothing if not a planner, but looking back on it, I did over-plan.
-I didn’t know what to expect, and I didn’t want any crazy surprises, but booking my ferries for Greece while sitting on my couch in LA a month ahead of time was a bit overkill.
+I didn’t want any crazy surprises, but booking my ferries for Greece while sitting on my couch in LA a month in advance was a bit overkill.
 I don’t regret it, though, because it is what I needed to feel secure in my plans.
-Traveling solo was already putting me way outside of my comfort zone, so I made plans to help me feel some control over the unknown that lay before me.
+Traveling solo was already putting me way outside of my comfort zone, so I made plans to help me feel some control over the unknown.

 Previous